socrse/rsecon23-unconference/README.md

 1. Choose a short but descriptive title for the proposed topic
 2. Write an initial description of the topic, along with what format you expect the topic to take (e.g. a discussion, a co-creation session).
+3. Add the session participation type: either **in-person only** or **remote only**
-3. List the sessions timeslots for which one of the proposers will be able to facilitate a session on the topic in, alongside the name of the proposer who has volunteered to facilitate if the topic is assigned to that timeslot.
+4. List the sessions timeslots for which one of the proposers will be able to facilitate a session on the topic, alongside the name of the proposer who has volunteered to facilitate if the topic is assigned to that timeslot.
+This facilitator must be able to join the session via the selected participation type (in-person or remote).
-4. Save the session
+5. Save the session
+6. Add a label for the participation type
+7. Add one or more labels for the supported session timeslots

 ## Topic voting